ivknv/old-stuff/pro/README.md

 ## Description ##
-Pro - is a simple script that allows you to create projects.<br>
+Pro - is a script that allows
+you to create projects.<br>
 Requires Python.